beginning of content

 Try to enjoy a variety of fresh foods, including:

 Breastfeeding and caring for a child can make you hungry.
 If you feel hungry, it is best to choose nutritious foods over processed foods high in fat or sugar.
-It is also important to drink plenty of water too.
+It is also important that you drink plenty of water too.

 Exercising after pregnancy

-Some ideas for gradually getting back into exercise after pregnancy are:
+Here are some tips for slowly getting back into exercise after pregnancy:

 Where can I go for advice and support?